 We wanted a modern, yet old-school look and feel, and also a clear lineage to other Enoksen models, especially the Deep Dive.

-We also wanted to avoid making another Rolex 6263 homage watch, of which there are plenty out there.
-At the same time we needed the watch to be true to our tool watch ethos, i.e. that it was suitable for an active lifestyle including water sports and diving.
+We needed the watch to be true to our utility watch ethos, i.e. that it was suitable for an active lifestyle including water sports and diving.

 The result of our efforts is the DRIVE E04/A and E04/B.